Search Term

 【Profile】

-Reo Takaku is an associate professor in the Graduate School of Economics.
+Reo Takaku is a professor in the Graduate School of Economics.
 His main academic interest is in health economics and economics of the household.
 He holds a BA and a MA from Keio University and a PhD in the Business and Commerce from the same university.
-After working for the Japan Center for Economic Research as a researcher and the Institute for Health Economics and Policy as a senior researcher, he joined Hitotsubashi University in 2019.
-In the field of health economics, he investigates several issues including the impact evaluation of cost-sharing policies and the quantitative analysis of political intervention on local health policy.
-His researches intend to apply quasi-experimental methods in micro-econometrics to the data and institutional setting in Japan, with the accurate understanding of policy and political context.
+After working for the Japan Center for Economic Research as a researcher and the Institute for Health Economics and Policy as a senior researcher, he joined Hitotsubashi University in 2019 and took up his current position in 2024.
+He has served on several government councils.

 Detailed profile (HRI: Hitotsubashi Researchers Information)